-Sponsored by the CIC Physical, Theoretical and Computation Chemistry Division and the University of Toronto, Department of Chemistry, the John C. Polanyi Award is presented for excellence by a scientist carrying out research in Canada in physical, theoretical or computational chemistry or chemical physics.
+Sponsored by the CIC Physical, Theoretical and Computation Chemistry Division, University of Toronto, Department of Chemistry and Xerox Canada, the John C. Polanyi Award is presented for excellence by a scientist carrying out research in Canada in physical, theoretical or computational chemistry or chemical physics.

 The 2018 winner of the John C. Polanyi Award is:

 University of Ottawa and National Research Council Canada

 Albert Stolow is the Canada Research Chair in Molecular Photonics and professor of chemistry and physics at the University of Ottawa.
 He founded the Molecular Photonics Group within the National Research Council Canada where he is a current member and maintains an ongoing collaborative research program.
 He is adjunct professor of chemistry and of physics at Queen’s University, and a Graduate Faculty Scholar in the Department of Physics, University of Central Florida.
 He is also a Fellow of the Max-Planck-uOttawa Centre for Extreme and Quantum Photonics.
 His research interests include ultrafast molecular excited state dynamics and quantum control, strong field physics of polyatomic molecules, and coherent non-linear optical microscopy with applications to Biophotonics and Geophotonics.